Domestic Olive Oil Production and Evaluation.

 tasters and judges of domestic olive oil.

-The day will begin at the Old Chatham Ranch where Kit Lee will lead a
+olives and storing them.
+Then you will depart to Old Chatham Ranch where Kit Lee will lead a

 tour and first hand experience of the workings of a ranch producing Olive

 *For those traveling from outside the area, please check our guest quarters calendar for available accommodations.